andrew-reineck/jeopardy-trend-analysis/README.md

-Here is a clean, modern README.md template tailored to showcase your project's architecture, data modeling, and MLOps tracking.
-It includes a clear system architecture layout, technical highlights, and step-by-step instructions for running the code locally.

 🏆 Jeopardy!
 Semantic Trend Analysis & MLOps Pipeline An end-to-end Data Engineering and MLOps pipeline that scrapes, validates, semantically classifies, and models historical Jeopardy! category trends.